 A spinal fusion is typically a last resort procedure with spine issues as it is invasive.
 Historically, orthopedic spine surgeons performed spinal fusions freehand.
 They utilized an x-ray device called a fluoroscope to take pictures during the procedure.
 The pictures helped to guide the surgeon to determine if the pedicle screws were entering at the correct angle and to the proper depth.

-JOI Orthopedic Spine Surgeons at the Baptist Hospital Downtown Jacksonville campus now have the option to utilize the Mazor X Stealth Robotic Guidance Technology with spinal fusions.
-This decreases the need for free-hand surgery and excessive X-ray films.
+Physicians now have the option to utilize the Mazor X Stealth Robotic Guidance Technology with spinal fusions.
+This process helps the surgeon to be more precise with their placement of screws during surgery and avoid excessive X-ray films.

 Robotic guidance with spine surgery can provide benefits over the traditional spinal fusion method.
 Some of these include:

-The robotic guidance system aligns the surgical devices.
+The robotic guidance system helps the surgeon align the surgical devices.
 This decreases the need for excessive area visualization by the surgeon and allows for smaller incisions.
 Smaller incisions may help to decrease the risk of infection and post-operative complications.
-The lower risk can lead to shorter hospital stays for some patients.
+The lower risk can lead to shorter hospital stays for some patients and improved outcomes.